THC overdose: everything you need to know

 • The binding of THC to these receptors alters the release of neurotransmitters and leads to the typical psychoactive effects associated with the use of cannabis.

-• Long-term: With regular use, THC can lead to tolerance development and possibly addiction.
-Long-term effects may also include memory and learning difficulties and mental health effects.
+• Langfristig Regular use of THC can lead to tolerance development and possible dependence.
+Long-term effects may also include memory and learning difficulties and effects on mental health.

-• THC is mainly excreted in the stool, with a smaller amount excreted in the urine.
-As THC is stored in fat cells, it can remain detectable in the body for a long time with regular use.
+• THC is mainly excreted in the faeces, a smaller proportion is excreted in the urine.
+As THC is stored in fat cells, it can remain detectable in the body for a long time if consumed regularly.

 Cannabis overdose: symptoms and signs